San Jose, Camarines Sur: Water supply

 The Partido water supply system of the Partido Development Administration (PWSS-PDA) Level III supplies the potable water.
 It has its water source from Lagonoy.
 There are 6 pipe connections from the poblacion area to the barangays of Camagong, Danlog, part of Boclod, Kinalansan, Manzana, Telegrafo, Dolo, and Sabang.
 The rest of the people are dependent from the artesian wells particularly in barangays along Lagonoy Gulf; as well as deepwells, shallow wells, and improved springs.

 Power supply

 As of 2010, the entire municipality has already been energized by the Camarines Sur IV Electric Cooperative (CASURECO IV).
 The latter supplies energy to approximately 3,260 residential connections as shown in the table below:

 Communication

 There are at least 3 entities that provide the communications needs of the LGU.
 They are the Philippine Postal Corporation, Bayantel Group of Companies, Smart, and Globe Telecom Companies.
 The most common source of information, entertainment, and news is the broadcast media.
 All frequency signals of AM and FM radio stations based in Naga City, Legazpi City and Iriga City reached the area.

 Sanitation

 The table shows the household by type of sanitary toilet facilities being used:

-Environmental management

-The terrain of the municipality is characterized as level to gently rolling and sloping.
-About 91.96% of the municipal territory is characterized by terrain in general with a slope of 0-3% described as level to nearly level.
-Barangay Adiangao only which is located along the mountain ranges between the municipalities of Lagonoy and Presentacion has steep slopes ranging from 30 to 50 percent.

-Approximately 92.14% of the municipal area are free from flooding hazards.
-Slight seasonal flooding, however, is observed in barangay Minoro and Dolo.
-Moderate seasonal flooding can be experienced some part of Dolo, Manzana, Kinalansan, Telegrafo, and Calalahan.
-The average flooding depth is these areas is 0.50 to 100 meters, which recedes either 2–5 days to a maximum of 7 days.

-On Solid Waste Disposal, the two most common method used to garbage disposal are dumping in an open pit (not burned) and burning.
-Composting is also adopted while others are being served by the municipal garbage collectors.
-Majority of the households is equipped with sanitary toilets.

-Healthcare

-As of 2012, the recorded number of births in the municipality is 869 for a computed crude birth rate of 27.00 or about 27 births per 1,000 population.